KnivInstitute/Stressor/README.md

 1. **Launch Stressor**
    - Double-click the EXE
+   - On the loading screen, if you wish to engage developer mode (for IDE testing), spam your spacebar
 2. **Monitor System**
    - The main window shows live CPU, RAM, and storage stats.
 Here, you can verify devices that will be stressed
 3. **Run a Stress Test**